MOST RECENT

 California Drivers Ed - California Drivers Education

-According to current laws, every California drivers license applicant who is under 17 and ½ years of age is required to complete the California Drivers Ed course.
-Those who are over 17 and ½ do not have to complete a drivers ed class, however, they are strongly advised to do so.
-California Drivers ed is a good preparation for what’s to come on the road and it might even save your life one day.
+According to current laws, every California drivers license applicant who is under 17 and ½ years of age is required to complete a California driver's education course.
+Those who are over 17 and ½ do not have to do drivers education, however, they are strongly advised to do so anyway.
+Taking a state-approved drivers education class serves a few purposes: it prepares you for the learners permit test, teaches you defensive driving techniques and it may also make you eligible for a car insurance discount.

 Why Do I Have to Take Drivers Ed?